If you've been trying to find the best probiotics for histamine intolerance - your search is over.

 As you can see, there are several bacterial paths promoting histamine intolerance.

 But why the heck is your gut bacteria so out of whack to begin with?

 There are several reasons these bacterial populations can go haywire, including illness, pathogenic invasion, dietary factors, antibiotic use, chronic stress and other environmental and lifestyle influences.

-In nearly all cases, eating a diet based on low histamine foods and finding the right probiotic for histamine intolerance are essential.
+In nearly all cases, eating a low histamine diet and finding the right probiotics for histamine intolerance are essential.

 Restoring Gut Bacterial Balance

 In an attempt to restore gut bacterial balance, also known as dysbiosis, many people naturally turn to probiotics for histamine intolerance.

 Numerous studies have shown that probiotics may improve gut bacterial populations and improve overall health.
 So this is generally a great solution.

 But histamine intolerance poses an additional conundrum.

 Grabbing any random bottle of probiotics off the shelf is one of the biggest mistakes you can make if you’re histamine intolerant.
 Even if you've heard it's the best probiotic on the market.